 Without protection, almost 100% of the turtle’s nests are destroyed by native and pest predators, including feral pigs, goannas and echidnas, but particularly European Red Foxes.
-The endangered turtles mature slowly, their breeding age is between 15 to 20 years and they lay a single clutch of around 12 eggs each breeding season.
+Furthermore, the endangered turtles mature slowly, their breeding age is between 15 to 20 years and they lay a single clutch of around 12 eggs each breeding season.
 Unlike other freshwater turtle species whose eggs take around 60 days to hatch, the White-throated Snapping Turtle eggs can lay dormant in their nests for several weeks before starting to incubate.
 This provides a large window of opportunity for predators to find and eat the eggs.
-With fewer and fewer young entering the water every year, the White-throated Snapping Turtle population is ageing.
+As such, with fewer and fewer young entering the water every year, the White-throated Snapping Turtle population is ageing.